NathanielJamesAllen/Benchmarking-CMD/README.md

 # Benchmarking-CMD

-1. Update documentation
+1. Test script to run battery benchmark
-2. Test script to run battery benchmark
+2. script extra directories to make it easier